Nothing New Under the Sun

 He didn’t understand why I didn’t get the marvelousness of his offer of this service to me.
 He’s just trying to bring good to the world selling books, a noble enterprise.
 I didn’t understand how he didn’t get that I don’t have time to help him make money with no guarantee of making any for myself.
 Yet, if those clicks to buy at Amazon and eBay didn’t pay him, he’d take them off.
 He’s no fool – he’s not working for free.
 After all, it takes time to run a web site, and skill.

-It takes time to write a book, and skill.
+It takes time to write a book, and maybe a little bit of skill.

 So I Won’t Get Paid